Personal Reflections

 -

 Performed by Gen Z students, Tualatin High School’s “The Crucible” was no classroom exercise.
-This production reframed Miller’s allegory for a generation raised amid misinformation and division, with non-binary voices, young women in authority, and performances that turned warnings of the past into urgent, present-tense theatre.
+Reframed through a generation raised amid misinformation and contested truths, the production collapsed historical distance, turning Miller’s allegory into urgent, present-tense theatre.

 -